DSC-SPIDAL/IndyCar/containerize/README.md

 kubectl create -f storm-nimbus-service.json
 ```

-By default, this definition maps the following directories to the nimbus.
-If you want to override the default storm configs,
+By default, this definition maps the following directories to Nimbus.
+If you want to override the default storm configurations,
-copy a modified storm.yaml configuration file to /nfs/indycar/config directory.
+copy a modified `storm.yaml` configuration file to the `/nfs/indycar/config` directory.
 Note that this directory will be created inside the minikube VM.

 ```json
 {